kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module07.md

 After completing this lab, you will be able to:

-- Create a Microsoft Sentinel instance.
+- Create a Microsoft Sentinel instance
 - Built-in Microsoft Sentinel roles
-- Data connector to your instance of Microsoft Sentinel.
+- Data connector to your instance of Microsoft Sentinel
-- Explore on capabilities available in Sentinel.
+- Explore on capabilities available in Sentinel

 ## Architecture Diagram